 It’s protected by a tax wrapper

-Your ISA allowance is tax-efficient, which means there are certain taxes you don’t pay when you save or invest money via an ISA.
+Your annual ISA allowance is tax-efficient, which means there are certain taxes you don’t pay when you save or invest money via an ISA.
 For example, when you invest, you would typically pay a capital gains tax on any profit you make from selling shares, and income tax on dividends you receive over £5,0001 from company shares.
 With an Investment ISA, you don’t pay capital gains tax or tax on UK income, and can keep everything after fees and charges are taken.

 One ISA allowance per tax year

 Each tax year starts on 6th April, so you have until midnight on the 5th April to make the most of your ISA allowance.
 When a tax year ends, you can no longer add extra funds to that year’s ISA allowance.
 Let’s imagine you’ve invested £15,000 in a Stocks & Shares ISA in a given tax year and you don’t top up the extra £5,000 on time, you’ll lose the opportunity to invest that money tax-efficiently that tax year.
-So, use your ISA allowance before the deadline passes!
+So, use your ISA allowance before the end of the tax year!
 Also, keep in mind that the real deadline is closer than you think!
 As you might know it can sometimes take a little while for your money to reach your new ISA providers, so it’s worth checking with them first.